sweetest-framework/sweetest/README.md

 1. works with [mockito](https://site.mockito.org)
 2. allows sharing step definitions code with [BDD](https://bit.ly/1JKQQ3h) frameworks
-3. handles dependencies like in [DI](https://bit.ly/1iy5nlE) frameworks
+3. handles dependencies conveniently for testing like in [DI](https://bit.ly/1iy5nlE) frameworks
 4. open architecture (easy to extend and customise)

 ## In this README you can read:

+* Customise and contribute
 * How does it look?
 * First steps
 * Guidelines
+* License

 Further details and references to related content will be available soon!

+## Customise and contribute

+When you're not satisfied with the API of the framework the base interfaces can easily be customised (these can be found in the `com.mysugr.sweetest.framework.base` package) and/or feel free to contribute – it's highly appreciated!
+That way we can work on a framework and an API that's even more usable and useful.

 ## How does it look?